ishanray23/ishan_flybywire/README.md

 Make sure your board supports Wi-Fi (ESP8266-based).
 If servo jitters:
 Use an external 5V power supply with a common ground.

+Parts of this project were assisted by AI tools